 - The grand total of the above point shall be converted into percentage taking into account the grand total of the maximum marks of the qualifying examination and the maximum marks of the three/four years of examinations in the subject concerned.

-In a case when the candidate has not studied the concerned subject at the graduate level in which candidate seeks admission to his/her post graduation course, then the percentage of total aggregate marks obtained by the candidate at the qualifying examination shall be used for making the merit list.
+In a case when the candidate has not studied the concerned subject at the graduate level in which the candidate seeks admission to his/her post-graduation course, then the percentage of total aggregate marks obtained by the candidate at the qualifying examination shall be used for making the merit list.

 For Diploma / Certificate Programme

 For diploma/certificate programmes, the preparation of merit list shall be done as per the norms of the concerned Department as approved by the University.

 - At least 60% marks in the qualifying examination are the minimum requirement for admission of international and NRI students to various courses in the University.